VagelisKalimeris/Test-Go-RestApi/README.md

 ## Design
-Having access to the system, would have enabled pre-configuring a trusted test environment with data, in turn decoupling resource creation from test run.
+Having access to the system, would have enabled pre-configuring a trusted test environment with data, in turn decoupling resource creation/destruction from test run.
-This was not an option, so instead a dynamic approach was followed:
+This was not an option, so instead a dynamic approach was followed, which is in no way best practice, but should leave the system in a consistent state:
 - A set of test data is created at setup and removed during teardown.
-During these phases `CREATE`/`DELETE` operations are tested too.
+During these phases `CREATE`/`DELETE` operations are tested too(this is an anti-pattern, but saves code repetition).
 - Test cases have access to these resources and create/delete extra ones, on a need basis.
-When this happens `CREATE`/`DELETE` operations are not asserted again,
-  since this is already done during setup/teardown.
+When this happens `CREATE`/`DELETE` operations are not asserted again, since this is already done during setup/teardown.

 ## Limitations